nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 >4.
 Able to support recurring tasks
 >5.
 Able to sort tasks by priority level
 >6.
 Able to integrate from e-mail
 >7.
-Able to backup auotmatically
+Able to backup automatically

 > Cons:
 >1.
 Unable to block out timings
 >2.
 Unable to export out To-do list
 >3.
 Minimal CLI
 >4.
-Have to do alot of clicking
+Have to do a lot of clicking

 ##### Any.Do